CHAPTER FOUR: Her Own Person

-Her instincts pricked when she heard her own name.
+Her instincts had pricked when she heard her own name.

 “Princess Gwen is out riding again.
 I swear that girl must be completely wild at this point, like a feral cat.” said one of the laundresses under her breath.

-“All I’m saying is that the girl should enjoy the pleasures of the world before she is taken.” the plump woman replied, chafed knuckles submerged in a basin of soapy water.
+“All I’m saying is that the girl should enjoy the pleasures of the world before she is taken.” the plump woman replied.
+Her chafed knuckles were submerged in a basin of soapy water.

 “I do wonder how much pleasure of the world she has enjoyed, if you take my meaning.” the third woman, this one tall and thin as a broom handle, chimed in.